 This brief tutorial will guide you through creating OKRs in Ally.
 Remember that planning out your OKRs beforehand is not only a best practice in general: but it is the lifeblood of the OKR process.
 To learn more about best practices for writing OKRs, click here.

 First, navigate to the individual, team or organization that the Objective is for.
 Go ahead and click on the New Objective '+' button.

 In the dialog box that pops up, specify the following:

 1. A short, but descriptive name for the objective

-2. Tags and Description: Add tags to group similar OKRs together and enter a short description of the objective if necessary.
+2. Tags and Description (available when clicking 'show more options'): Add tags to group similar OKRs together and enter a short description of the objective if necessary.
 Learn more about tags here.

 3. Measure of success of the objective: There are a few different ways to track the Objective’s progress to the goal.
 You can choose from either -

 - Percentage completed: A measure of the percentage completed between 1-100